jmonlong/manu-vgsv/manuscript.md

 ### Breakpoint fine-tuning

-*Maybe better in discussion.*
+*(Maybe better in discussion.)*

-In addition to genotyping, vg can be used in "call" mode and use an augmentation step to modify the graph based on the read alignment.
+In addition to genotyping, vg can use an augmentation step to modify the graph based on the read alignment and discover novel variants.
-On the simulated SVs from Figure {@fig:1}b, this approach was able to correct the many errors in the input VCF.
+On the simulated SVs from Figure {@fig:1}b, this approach was able to correct many of the 1-10 bp breakpoint errors injected in the input VCF.
 The breakpoints were accurately fine-tuned for 93.8% of the insertions (Figure {@fig:simerror-bkpt}a and Table {@tbl:simerror-bkpt}).
 For deletions, 78.1% of the variants were corrected when only one breakpoint had an error.
-In situations where both breakpoints of the deletions were incorrect, only 18.6% were correctly fine-tuned, and only when the amount of error was small (Figure {@fig:simerror-bkpt}b).
+In situations where both breakpoints of the deletions were incorrect, only 18.6% were corrected through graph augmentation, and only when the amount of error was small (Figure {@fig:simerror-bkpt}b).
 The breakpoints of less than 20% of the inversions could be corrected.
-Across all SV types, the size of the variant didn't affect the ability to fine-tune the breakpoints throught graph augmentation (Figure {@fig:simerror-bkpt}c).
+Across all SV types, the size of the variant didn't affect the ability to fine-tune the breakpoints through graph augmentation (Figure {@fig:simerror-bkpt}c).

 ### Graphs from alignment of de novo assemblies